venkata-pavani/Secure-and-Private-AI/README.md

 # Secure-and-Private-AI
-Learning different Privacy Techniques in Deep Learning
+Learning Different Privacy Techniques in Deep Learning using Python

+### Lesson 1

+`` torch Library is the part of python packages ''

+### Functions Used